apache/parquet-format/Encodings.md

 ### Byte Stream Split: (BYTE_STREAM_SPLIT = 9)

-Supported Types: FLOAT, DOUBLE
+Supported Types: INT32, INT64, FLOAT, DOUBLE, FIXED_LEN_BYTE_ARRAY

 This encoding does not reduce the size of the data but can lead to a significantly better compression ratio and speed when a compression algorithm is used afterwards.

 This encoding creates K byte-streams of length N where K is the size in bytes of the data type and N is the number of elements in the data sequence.
-Specifically, K is 4 for FLOAT type and 8 for DOUBLE type.
+For example, K is 4 for FLOAT type and 8 for DOUBLE type.

 The bytes of each value are scattered to the corresponding streams.
 The 0-th byte goes to the 0-th stream, the 1-st byte goes to the 1-st stream and so on.
 The streams are concatenated in the following order: 0-th stream, 1-st stream, etc.